dennislee22/Gradio-LLM-Ray/README.md

 dhw3fwp551sykyca   5/5     Running   0          7m13s   10.42.9.148    ares-ecs-ws-gpu01.ares.olympus.cloudera.com   <none>           <none>
 ```

-7. Subsequently, the model will be loaded into the GPU VRAM.
+7. Subsequently, the model will be loaded into the GRAM.
 Depending on the size of the model, loading might take some time to complete.
 Once loaded, it is ready to serve queries.
 The following log shows model has been loaded successfully and vLLM application has started (vllm.log):
   ```
    Loading safetensors checkpoint shards:  83% Completed | 25/30 [1:23:11<15:58, 191.63s/it]
    Loading safetensors checkpoint shards:  87% Completed | 26/30 [1:26:52<13:21, 200.44s/it]